natecraddock/website/content/blog/custom-git-commands.md

 +++
-title = "The Missing Documentation for Git Custom Commands" date = 2022-02-23T08:29:32-07:00 draft = false tags = ["git", "fish", "linux", "tools"]
+title = "Exploring the Inner-workings of Custom Git Commands" date = 2022-02-23T08:29:32-07:00 draft = false tags = ["git", "fish", "tools"]
 +++

 Git allows creating custom commands, but this feature is undocumented.
 I have